 Bookmark this list because it will be updated as changes are announced.

 Bleckley County: According to a release, the start of school is on August 10.
-As plans currently stand, students will have two options: traditional school or remote learning.
+Students have two options: traditional school or remote learning.
 August 21 is the final day for opting back into traditional face-to-face school.

 Crawford County: According to the Crawford County School District plan to restart school, students will either return to in-person classes or distance learning online.
 If they have to shut the school down, virtual learners will continue with their instruction.
 Face-to-face learners will revert to a distance learning plan.
 In-person instruction and distance learning begins Aug.
 17.

 Dodge County: School will start Sept.
-8 and they will offer an in-person and eLearning option, according to a Facebook post by Dodge County Schools.
+8 and they will offer an in-person and eLearning option, according to a back-to-school plan by Dodge County Schools.

 Houston County: The start of the school year has been moved back two days to Aug 6.
 Students have two options for the upcoming school year -- online or in-person learning.
-To register for online learning or to learn more about both options, you can visit the Houston County School System website here.
+To register for online learning or to learn more about both options, you can see the plan here.

 Johnson County: Johnson County Schools will have two options for students -- face-to-face instruction or distance learning online.
 School is scheduled to start on Sept.
 8.

 Jones County: According to their website, the school is on students returning August 17 -- two weeks later than the original start date.
 Safety measures will be implemented to ensure the health and safety of our students and staff, including required face masks for K-12.
 Jones County Virtual Academy has expanded to include grades K-12.
 More info can be found here.

-Telfair County: School will start on Sept.
-8. and the district will be offering in-person and distance learning options.
+Telfair County: School will start on September 8 and the district will be offering in-person and distance learning options.
 Masks will be required in certain areas, according to their plan.

-Twiggs County: The school year will start on August 17 and the first nine weeks will be taught through a virtual platform.
+Twiggs County: The school year will start on August 17, according to their calendar, and the first nine weeks will be taught through a virtual platform.
 The county will re-evaluate after the first nine weeks.
 The county says they'll be delivering two meals per day, they'll distribute a laptop to each family based on a needs assessment, and they are negotiating affordable internet options for low-income families.

-Wilcox County: School will now start on Aug.
-13. It was previously scheduled for Aug.
-6 but was moved back a week on July 30 due to COVID-19 cases
+Wilcox County: School will start on August 13.
+It was previously scheduled for August 6 but was moved back a week on July 30 due to COVID-19 cases.

-Wilkinson County: The county has moved the start date back to August 17 and will be doing a distance learning model only until Sept 4.
+Wilkinson County: The county has moved the start date back to August 17 and will be doing a distance learning model only until September 4.
 Superintendent Aaron Geter says they did not give out devices to students this past spring for remote learning, but they plan to hand out a device for each student who needs one in the fall.
-Pre-planning for staff starts July 27 in hopes to give more time for distance learning training for teachers from August 3-14.